 - Early detection of cancer saves lives - so know your body, and when to seek help.

 - Education is key, so the bra will serve as a constant reminder to check one’s breasts and encourage women to start at a young age.

 - Buying our bras also benefits the community, as funding will be utilised to assist those affected by cancer who need real support.

 - Through keeping our manufacturing local we will be able to create employment and teach the skill of making bras.

-A psychologist once said to me FEAR, REJECTION & RESCUING is my downfall – RESCUING is in my nature - however the important lesson is to ensure that I rescue the right people by helping them overcome their difficulties and fears.
-I have decided to turn fear into fuel and claim rescuing as my calling.
+A psychologist once said to me FEAR, REJECTION & RESCUING is my downfall – RESCUING is in my nature - however, the important lesson is to ensure that I rescue the right people by helping them overcome their difficulties and fears.
+I have decided to turn fear into fuel and claim to rescue as my calling.